 Flying Hong Kong – Mumbai with Cathay Pacific

-5 days in Hong Kong, I tired myself.
+After 5 days in Hong Kong, I was tired of myself.
 I walked an average of 15 km every day.
 Remember, Hong Kong is all hills so you go up and down all the time.
 So, by the time I reached Hong Kong International Airport to board my 8:05 PM flight to Mumbai, I was dead tired.
-Thankfully, the queues at the check-in counter were very small or the number of check-in counters was large enough to not let the queues build up.
+Thankfully, the queues at the check-in counter were very small the number of check-in counters was large enough to not let the queues build up.
 It took me less than 5 mins to check in and proceed to my gate.

 After an easy boarding, I was once again on a window seat to fly back home.
 The screen in front of me gave me enough options to sit back and entertain myself.
-I surfed through the wide array of world cinema & TV shows options available.
-I watched a newly released Hindi Film and then few Ted Talks.
+I surfed through the wide array of world cinema & TV show options available.
+I watched a newly released Hindi Film and then a few Ted Talks.

 Did you know Cathay Pacific first established its office in India at Calcutta in 1952?

 Overall, I had a pleasant, hassle-free experience.
 The airline being Hong Kong’s premier airline provides the best connectivity to Hong Kong.